NREL/resstock/measures/ResStockArguments/README.md

 **neighbor_right_height**

 The height of the neighboring building to the right.
-If not provided, the OS-HPXML default (see [HPXML Site](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-site)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-site'>HPXML Site</a>) is used.

 - **Name:** ``neighbor_right_height``
 - **Type:** ``String``